tuolumnelumberjubileeprotest/tuolumnelumberjubileeprotest.github.io/README.md

 9am-10am - Late sign ups
 11am-6pm - Protest

-Why not stop by the protest and remind Tuoulumne County that we should:
+Why not stop by the protest and remind Tuolumne County that we should:

 ## Defund the Police
 ## Support Justice for All